Nayan0112/Hobby/IIT_NayanModak_StudentGradeManager/README.md

             NOTES from google classoom for file management in JSON NOTES from our prof for inheritance and basic code structures

+LEARNINGS:
+    -> OOPs first full program
+    -> Modulrising the code
+    -> JSON files (Love it!)
+    -> nested dictionaries and its usages
+    -> DEBUGING (mostly with adding and removing courses, somehow student == username was't working)

 THANK YOU :) !